-Homoscedasticity: denotes the assumption that the variance of the residuals remains constant across all levels/range of the independent variable(s).
+Homoscedasticity: denotes the assumption that the variance of the residuals remains constant across all levels/range of the predicted/estimated values of the dependent variable.
 Put simply, it signifies that the dispersion of residuals stays consistent, enhancing the accuracy and legitimacy of regression predictions.
-Heteroscedasticity, the violation of homoscedasticity, is present when the residual values varies across values of an independent variable.
+Heteroscedasticity, the violation of homoscedasticity, is present when the residual values varies across values of predicted/estimated values of the dependent variable.

-- 4. Verify model conditions - Homoscedasticity: residuals (yy) versus independent variables (xx)
+- 4. Verify model conditions - Homoscedasticity: residuals (yy) versus predicted values (xx)